DTJF/libpruio/src/doc/_4_examples.md

 # Text # {#SecExaText}

-The examples in this section produce console text output.
-The source code is available in FreeBASIC (folder src/examples) and C syntax (folder src/c_examples).
-The output between both versions may vary a bit, in order to keep the examples informative, but the C example code simple.
+The examples in this section all produce console text output.
+The source code is available in FreeBASIC (folder `src/examples`), Python (folder `src/python`) and C (folder `src/c_examples`) syntax.
+The output between the versions may vary a bit, in order to keep the examples informative, but the C example code simple.

 ## Simple (1) ## {#sSecExaSimple}